• Skip to primary navigation

 • Sugars: I've always used equal amounts of powdered confectioners' sugar and granulated sugar in these cookies.
 The combination helps both to bind the cookie and add texture.

-• Eggs: Pignoli cookies are made using just the egg whites of large eggs.
-Two of the eggs are added to the food processor.
-Use another egg if you need extra "glue" to hold the pine nuts on the cookie.
+• Eggs: Pignoli cookies are made using just the egg whites of two large eggs.
+Use another egg if you need extra “glue” to hold the pine nuts on the cookie.

 • Pine Nuts: pine nuts are a necessary ingredient in this cookie.
 You will need about a cup of pine nuts total to roll the cookie dough balls in.
 You can find pine nuts in the baking section of most grocery stores.